madmace/ALFONSo_ICL8038/README.md

 - **VLFO** (*3Hz to 67Hz*)

 The selection of the frequency range is set using the micro via the I/O Expander MCP23S17 and the Quad Bilateral Switch CD4066B.
+Only one of the four bilateral switches is active defining the frequency range.

+The whole VCO section is powered with a dual voltage -8V/+8V.
+Swing is then reduced at the outputs to the standard preamp signal of 2Vpp.
+The digital control section which includes the mC and all the SPIs is instead powered with +5V/0V.

 The PIC18F4550 has only one MSSP *(Master Synchronous Serial Port)*.
 While it can be dynamically reset, the open-drain nature of the I2C *(Inter Integrated Circuit)* protocol makes it incompatible with SPI (Serial Peripheral Interface).
 So I chose to use only SPI peripherals even with the expenditure of lines for the various CSs *(Chip Select)*.